Third Attempt Rule

 - Repeatable courses (Indicated within individual course description)

-- Required courses for degree during final semester before graduation (Students should complete the Third Attempt Rule Exemption FormListen (PDF will open in a new window) and submit it to their campus Registrar’s Office.
+- Required courses for degree during final semester before graduation (Students should complete the Third Attempt Rule Exemption FormListen (PDF will open in a new window) and submit it to their campus Admissions and Registrar Office.
 The exemption applies for only one semester.)

 What You Need to Know

-- Effective with the Fall 2016 term, if you're receiving a tuition waver or exemption, you will be responsible for paying any additional charges when attempting a course three or more times.
+- Effective with the Fall 2016 term, if you're receiving a tuition waiver or exemption, you will be responsible for paying any additional charges when attempting a course three or more times.

 - There is not an appeal process to waive the higher tuition rate.